vikaskaushikkarora/vikaskaushikkarora/README.md

 ## Vikas Kaushik

-Knows how to code in C , Python , C++ ,Bash , Latex , Scilab , Matlab .
+Knows how to code in C , Python , C++ , Bash , Latex , Scilab , Matlab .

 Supports Open Source Community and Linux .

-Interested in coding in C and Python .
+Interested in coding in C and Python

 Currently working on Neural Networking in C and Python , Numerical Solutions to various PDEs in Physics , Making Simulations to visuallize Physics and Maths .